 - Please do not challenge an athlete if you suspect they are competing in the wrong category.
 Report the concern or enquiry directly to England Athletics firstname.lastname@example.org who will investigate eligibility [after the race].

 - This is an issue which needs to be handled sensitively and all concerns raised should be reported confidentially to England Athletics.

 - If other athletes approach you to report suspected ineligibility of another athlete, this should be reported directly to England Athletics.
 You should not investigate eligibility concerns.

 - You do not need to alter the sex of an athlete on your club records, unless they are a Trans athlete who wishes to enter competition.

-- Competitive athletes who were registered male at birth will be recorded as male on all England Athletics records and will currently be eligible for the male category only unless they are approved by UK Athletics as complying with the World Athletics Regulations to be able to compete in the female category.
+- Competitive athletes who were registered male at birth will be recorded as male on the registration system and will currently be eligible for the male category only unless they are approved by UK Athletics as complying with the World Athletics Regulations to be able to compete in the female category.